-1 wetland functions on-site.
-While the Board is troubled by the method used by the Port, the Board 2 finds the Appellants have not shown WFAM should have been used since WFAM does not apply 3 to sloped wetlands, and would therefore be applicable to only 23% of the wetlands on site.
-The 4 evidence at the hearing showed, notwithstanding the inapplicability of the WFAM assessment 5 technique to the wetlands on the Port site, the Port's consultants ran the WFAM assessment on 6 wetlands on-site, and the WFAM ratings were equal to or lower than the Port's more 7 conservative technique.
-8 As noted above, the Board is concerned with the lack of a good tool for assessing sloped 9 wetlands.
-There was conflicting testimony on whether sloped wetlands function similarly to 10 depressional wetlands.
-The predominance of sloped wetlands on the project area warranted 11 special attention or recognition.
-However, the Appellants did not present a compelling 12 alternative.
-13 The Appellants further argue the wetland performance standard (groundwater within 10") 14 is inadequate for several reasons.
-First, they allege the Port did not do enough data gathering to 15 capture the full range of the hydrology occurring in the wetlands.
-Second, the time of year for 16 measuring this performance should be during the dry time of the cycle.
-The hydroperiod is from 17 October to October.
-The hydroperiod shows the presence of water, either standing or shallow 18 groundwater, and tracks its pattern over the course of the year.
-Wetland systems are very 19 complex and the hydroperiod is just one of the tools to determine and protect the functions.
-The 20 performance standard for wetlands (found on page 8 of the §401 certification) includes
+Finally, the Appellants argue because the Port did not use a peer-reviewed published methodology for its functional assessment, it is not possible for other wetland scientists to replicate and confirm the Port's assessment.
+Because of these limitations, Appellants argue the functional assessment does not accurately represent the existing conditions of the wetlands and wetland functions on-site.
+While the Board is troubled by the method used by the Port, the Board finds the Appellants have not shown WFAM should have been used since WFAM does not apply to sloped wetlands, and would therefore be applicable to only 23% of the wetlands on site.
+The evidence at the hearing showed, notwithstanding the inapplicability of the WFAM assessment technique to the wetlands on the Port site, the Port's consultants ran the WFAM assessment on wetlands on-site, and the WFAM ratings were equal to or lower than the Port's more conservative technique.

+As noted above, the Board is concerned with the lack of a good tool for assessing sloped wetlands.
+There was conflicting testimony on whether sloped wetlands function similarly to depressional wetlands.
+The predominance of sloped wetlands on the project area warranted special attention or recognition.
+However, the Appellants did not present a compelling alternative.

+The Appellants further argue the wetland performance standard (groundwater within 10") is inadequate for several reasons.
+First, they allege the Port did not do enough data gathering to capture the full range of the hydrology occurring in the wetlands.
+Second, the time of year for measuring this performance should be during the dry time of the cycle.
+The hydroperiod is from October to October.
+The hydroperiod shows the presence of water, either standing or shallow groundwater, and tracks its pattern over the course of the year.
+Wetland systems are very complex and the hydroperiod is just one of the tools to determine and protect the functions.
+The performance standard for wetlands (found on page 8 of the §401 certification) includes monitoring to assure "groundwater within the upper 10 inches from at least March to mid-April in years of normal rainfall."
+This measurement occurs during some of the wettest times of the year and won't monitor whether the wetland will function during the driest months (August through October).
+For this reason, the Board adds a further condition to modify the performance standard for wetlands to ensure the Port matches the hydroperiods of the wetlands pre- and post